hannesdelbeke/maya-plugin-template/README.md

     - Drag & drop installation with `installer.mel`.
 (Windows only)
     - it installs the Python plugin
     - and it installs all Python dependencies (scripts) from https://pypi.org/
-- Easily enable / disable a tool in Maya with the plug-in manager.
+- Easily enable / disable a tool with the plug-in manager.
 Smoothly disable your tools if they cause issues.
-- Support to auto run code on startup, without editing your `userSetup.py` file, keeping your Maya clean / vanilla. (great for debugging)
+- Run startup code, without editing `userSetup.py`, keeping your Maya setup clean. (great for debugging)
 - Adds your tool to the Maya menu when plugin enabled
 - Support MPXCommands (beta)